sysdotini/tf2-config/README.md

 # tf2-config

 My Team Fortress 2 config and custom content.
+These settings and configs are **my personal preferences** and will not translate 100% to your setup!

 **This is meant to be used with mastercomfig - all VPKs are included to work out-of-the-box.**